How Much Does a $2 Million Life Insurance Policy Cost? (2026 Rates)

 Is a $2 Million Life Insurance Policy Right for You?

-Deciding on $2 million in life insurance coverage is a significant financial decision that deserves careful consideration.
+A $2 million life insurance policy is a major financial commitment that deserves careful thought.
 The right coverage amount depends on your family's needs and circumstances.

-A common approach to determine how much life insurance you need is multiplying your annual income by 10-12 times.
+A common approach to determine how much life insurance you need is multiplying your annual income by 10 to 12 times.
 If you own an expensive home, provide for children or have high financial obligations, you may need more coverage.

-A $2 million life insurance policy is typically right for:
+A $2 million life insurance policy is usually right for:

 startupBusiness icon